Used Car: 2012 Volkswagen Golf Review

 The 2012 Volkswagen Golf is ranked:

 The Golf, available as a two- or four-door hatchback, impressed reviewers with its high-quality materials and excellent build quality.
-One reviewer noted that interior volume is the same in either body style, though rear-seat passengers will have an easier time getting in and out of four-door models.
+Some noted that interior volume is the same in either body style, though rear-seat passengers will have an easier time getting in and out of four-door models.
 Reviewers found the seats very comfortable and supportive.
 The base Golf comes standard with an eight-speaker stereo with an auxiliary input jack and few other notable standard features.
 Available features include navigation, a power sunroof, Bluetooth, heated front seats, satellite radio and iPod integration.
 The Golf offers up to 46 cubic feet of cargo volume, which is on par for the class.

 Other Cars to Consider